famoser/docs/docs/communicate/conflicts.md

 avoid formulations which accuse ("you"), claim objectivity ("it is obvious"), use micro-aggressions ("unrealistic") or generalizations ("always", "never") and demand/prohibit ("you can not seriously think ...").

+disagree constructively:

-formulate while clearly showing these are own points of view, interests, expectations and opinions ("I see this differently", "I assume our customers ...", "I am angry").
-Follow with a call to action ("lets find out", "what is your point of view").
+- disagree, clearly showing that what follows are own points of view, interests, expectations and opinions ("I see this differently", "I assume our customers ...", "I am angry").
+- call to action ("lets find out", "what is your point of view").

+ask something in a non-violently way:

+- observe facts ("i see there are used socks on the floor")
+- note feelings ("this makes me uncomfortable")
+- uncover desires ("i want order in the house")
+- make explicit requests ("would you be willing to put these away?")

 ## constructive feedback